pierrestarkov/guidelines/README.md

 ## Usage

-Read and understand (or clarify) the guidelines that pertain to your work for PrYv.
+Read and understand (or clarify) the guidelines that pertain to your work for Pryv.
 Note that specific guidelines (e.g. for a particular language) always apply over general guidelines in case of contradiction.
 If anything rubs you the wrong way, discuss with us.
 Everything is a work-in-progress, everything is debatable, but nothing should be silently ignored.
 So let's talk if you...

 - just disagree
 - feel your specific case calls for doing things differently